Last Updated on April 19, 2021

 Solar Covers or Blankets

-An inexpensive way to heat your pool is by utilizing solar covers or blanket.
+An inexpensive way to heat your pool is by utilizing solar covers or blankets.
 These are made of plastic material that’s designed to retain the heat from the sun or the heat produced by your pool heater.

 For those living in warmer climates, using solar covers to heat your pool might be enough so you won’t have to buy an Intex pool heater anymore.